titu1994/Neural-Style-Transfer/README.md

 --init_image : Can be "content" or "noise".
 Default is "content", since it reduces reproduction noise.
 --pool_type : Pooling type.
 AveragePooling ("ave") is default, but smoothens the image too much.
 For sharper images, use MaxPooling ("max").
 --preserve_color : Preserves the original color space of the content image, while applying style.
 Post processing technique on final image.
+--min_improvement : Sets the minimum improvement required to continue training.
+Default is 0.0, indicating no minimum threshold.
+Advised values are 0.05 or 0.01.

 --content_weight : Weightage given to content in relation to style.
 Default if 0.025 --style_weight : Weightage given to style in relation to content.
 Default is 1.